Employment Solicitor Chris Dobbs outlines some key considerations for employers to try and limit the risk of hybrid working disputes and claims

 The employment appeal tribunal agreed that the employee had not been given formal notice of termination in July 2017 despite his role being deleted.
 Deletion of a role does not necessarily amount to notice of dismissal.
 As a result, a statutory trial period could not have begun (because it can only start at the end of the original contract) in the Care Coordinator role.

 The EAT sent the case back to the employment tribunal to decide whether the employee's dismissal in December 2017 was for redundancy and whether a redundancy payment was due.

 This case highlights the complexity of the rules about suitable alternative employment and trial periods.
 Statutory trial periods for suitable alternative roles can only start at the end of original contract.
 That means that the employee must have been given notice and the notice period must have expired.
 Employers who fail to get their processes right might find themselves having to defend unfair dismissal claims on more grounds than just redundancy.

-Kate Fretten, Employment Partner says "Employers should be careful in redundancy situations to meet all of the timescales correctly in order to avoid possible claims.
+Chris Dobbs, Employment Solicitor says "Employers should be careful in redundancy situations to meet all of the timescales correctly in order to avoid possible claims.
 The rules can seem complicated but even a simple timeline showing employees’ notice periods and proposed trial periods can be helpful in managing the process."

 Employment Law News and HR Training in Bournemouth, Christchurch & Ringwood

 If you are a HR professional and would like to keep up-to-date with the latest Employment Law news, you can register for our monthly employment newsletter here.